Start an Intellectual Property Rights Services Business in Dubai

 As innovation and digital commerce accelerate across the Middle East, protecting ideas, inventions, and creative works has never been more commercially significant.
 Dubai has positioned itself as a regional hub for knowledge-based industries, and demand for professional intellectual property (IP) rights services is growing steadily alongside that ambition.
 Whether you are an IP attorney, a licensing consultant, or a technology transfer specialist, establishing an intellectual property rights services business in Dubai offers access to a thriving market, a tax-efficient environment, and a globally connected commercial ecosystem.

-This guide covers everything you need to know about setting up under Activity Code 6910 at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-placed for this trade.
+This guide covers everything you need to know about setting up under Activity Code 6910 at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-placed for this trade.

 UAE and Dubai Market Context